 Slide into the oven and roast for 3 hours.
 Every hour, I use a wooden spoon to move the bones around.

 Remove from the oven, place on the stove on medium heat and add the water, onion, and garlic.
 Bring to a boil.

 Lower the heat to a very low simmer and cook for 5 hours.
 I stir every hour.
 If the level of water goes down more than an inch I add more water to the pot.
 Once the 5 hours is up, I turn off the stove and let the mixture cool down.
 Then I place in the refrigerator overnight.

 Next morning while I am making coffee, I take the pot out and let it come to room temperature for an hour.
 Then I skim off any fat that has solidified on top before heating the mixture up over a very low heat.
 I continue cooking for the entire day – about 7 hours.
 Then I let it cool and repeat the process the next day.

 After cooking on the third day, I let the broth cool to room temperature and then place in the refrigerator.
 The next day, I scrape off any fat, reheat and then I strain through a colander lined with cheesecloth into a large bowl or pot.
 Then I place back into the dutch oven and gently heat.

 Remove from the heat then pour into freezer-proof glass jars.
-I like to use the 4 cup Weck Tulip jars.
+I like to use the 4 cups Weck Tulip jars.
 I only fill to the top of the Weck logo which is about 6 1/2 ladles as it will expand when frozen.
 You may have to play around with the amounts for the jars you have.
-Let cool to room temperature, then seal and place into the freezer.
+Let cool to room temperature, then seal and place into the freeze.